alanmitchell/mini-monitor/docs/source/software.rst

 the example above, a math expression can be used, such as ``10 * 60``.
 If ``READ_INTERVAL`` is set to 5 seconds and the ``LOG_INTERVAL`` is set to 10\*60 or 10 minutes, sensors will be read 120 times before their data is posted to the BMON server.
-For analog sensors or readings, for example temperature, the 120 readings are averaged together before being posted to the BMON server.
+For analog sensors or readings (ex. temperature) the 120 readings are averaged together before being posted to the BMON server.
 A post is timestamped in middle of the 10 minute interval, since the posted value represents conditions occurring throughout the interval.